CHIP-SPV/chipStar/README.md

-# CHIP-SPV
+# chipStar

-CHIP-SPV makes HIP and CUDA applications portable to platforms which support SPIR-V as the device intermediate representation.
+chipStar makes HIP and CUDA applications portable to platforms which support SPIR-V as the device intermediate representation.
 Currently it supports OpenCL and Level Zero as the low-level runtime alternatives.